-July 30, 2012 · Posted under parties for boys, party features, party games & activities, under the sea
+July 30, 2012 · Posted under Birthday Parties, games & activities, parties for boys, under the sea

 I just adore this Under the Sea party filled with summer-worthy kids’ activities, cute craft projects, and hints of sailors and pirates, too!
 It’s a joint celebration for brothers Cole, age 3, and Tate, age 1.
 The party was planned by the birthday boys’ crafty mama Brooke, and captured beautifully by Stephanie Sacro of Lighthouse Studios Photography.